ggtracker/sc2reader/docs/source/index.rst

 * sc2json: Render basic replay information to json for use in other languages.
 * sc2replayer: Play back a replay one event at a time with detailed printouts.

-I am actively looking for community members to assist in documenting the replay data and in creating plugins that enhance functionality.
-Contact me!
+I am actively looking for community members to assist in documenting the replay data and in creating plugins that enhance functionality. `Contact me`_!

 .. _source: http://github.com/GraylinKim/sc2reader
+.. _Contact me: mailto://sc2reader@googlegroups.com

 Getting Started
 --------------------